Microbiome in the Drosophila gut: Gut compartmentalization

+Drosophila melanogaster gut The gut is anatomically and functionally divided into three major regions: the foregut, midgut, and hindgut.
+The foregut includes the esophagus and crop, functioning in food storage and initial mechanical digestion.
+The midgut is the primary site for enzymatic digestion and nutrient absorption.
+The hindgut is involved in water reabsorption and waste excretion.
+R0–R4 indicate the further division of the midgut into five smaller regions.

+Comparison between human and Drosophila gut Organs with similar functions are coded with same colors.
+Drosophila contains many tissues/organs that functionally resemble to most essential human gastrointestinal system: Esophagus (foregut), midgut (small intestine) and large intestine (hindgut), stomach (crop), kidneys (malpighian tubules).

-In the gut of Drosophila melanogaster the composition and action of the microbiome appears to be tightly regulated within compartments, that is different sections of the intestines.
+In the gut (digestive tract) of Drosophila melanogaster the composition and action of the microbiome appears to be tightly regulated within compartments, that is different sections of the intestines.
 This is indicated by the differential expression of genes, especially with a regulatory function, in the epithelium of different parts of the gut.
 In detail, the gut is compartmentalized into three parts, the foregut, the midgut, and the hindgut.
 While foregut and hindgut are lined with a cuticle formed by the ectodermal epithelium, the midgut is of endodermal origin.
 In adult flies the midgut is further divided into five smaller regions.
 The immune response varies among the gut regions.
 The immune deficiency (IMD) pathway responds to bacterial infections and is activated by certain receptors (e.g., the peptidoglycan receptor protein PGRP-LC).
 These receptors and also other components of the Drosophila immune system such as Toll receptor and dDUOX pathway molecules control immune responses in ectodermal tissue of the anterior gut.
 Moreover, the anterior midgut is enriched in certain antimicrobial peptides (AMPs).
 This suggests that the immune defence in this area is particularly responsive, possibly because this regions represents the first contact region for newly taken up food, microbiota, and/or intestinal pathogens.
 In the middle and posterior midgut, other genes such as the receptor PGRP-LB, which down-regulates the IMD immune response, are expressed, possibly in order to minimize expression of immune defence against the microbiota.
 In addition, the microbiota itself seems to control the expression of several Drosophila metabolic genes within the midgut, possibly to facilitate digestion of food.
 Recently, IMD pathway in the anterior midgut region has been proposed to play multi-pronged roles to modulate key metabolic and mechanic functions in the gut.
 Taken together, it appears that the interaction between host and microbiota is precisely regulated across different regions within the gut.